afragen/the-events-calendar-user-css/readme.txt

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-user-css).

 == Changelog ==

+= 1.0.0 =
+* Tested with WP 3.9beta
+* Fixed to remove default TEC loading of override file

 = 0.9.2 =
 * Tested with WP 3.8, it works!